Skip to content

 decrypted_message = symmetric_decrypt(key, message_field_to_be_decrypted])

-In case you want or need to implement your own decryption app, here are inputs and outputs to test its functionality
+In case you want or need to implement your own decryption app, here are the steps you should performn.
+Input data and expected outputs to test that functionality is correct can be found from below.

 Example input